vivid-inc/polypara/README.md

 - Ensure that all desired versions are available in your local Maven repo.
 - Ignores the absolute value of and changes to field visibility modifiers (public, package, protected, private).
-- The only requirement is that there are Java .class files in the build output directory, and at least one other build artifact to compare against.
+- The only requirement of the build verification step is that there are Java .class files in the build output directory, and at least one other build artifact to compare against.
 The type of the Maven project is irrelevant.
-- The impact of using Cherimoya in your project is that a single new class, the `@Constant` annotation, is added to your annotated classes and the annotation is retained in class files.
+- The impact that using Cherimoya has on your deliverables is that select classes are annotated with a single new class: the `@Constant` annotation.
+The annotation is included in the JAR and made available on the class path, and its reference is retained by the annotated class files.
 - Skip execution by setting the `skip` configuration parameter to `true`.
-- Publish to Maven Central
+- Publish to Maven Central. http://www.sonatype.org/nexus/2015/01/08/deploy-to-maven-central-repository/
 - Set up a build on Travis CI